Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: Bijection

 A \emph{blossoming} map $m$ is a map with additional single (meaning that they are not matched to another halfedge to form an edge) halfedges, called \emph{stems}.
 We denote $\vec{\mathbf{C}}^s_m$ the set of oriented corners that are followed by a stem, and $\vec{\mathbf{C}}^e_m$ the set of oriented corners that are followed by an edge.
 The function $e_m$ is not defined on $\vec{\mathbf{C}}^s_m$.
 The definition of the vertex rotation is not impacted.
 Since a stem is not matched to another halfedge, we consider that the face rotation of a corner of $\vec{\mathbf{C}}^s_m$ is equal to its vertex rotation.

 The \emph{interior map} of a blossoming map $m$, denoted $m^\circ$, is the (non-blossoming) map obtained from $m$ by removing all its stems.
 The \emph{interior degree} of a vertex $v$, denoted $\delta_m^\circ(v)$, is the degree of $v$ in $m^\circ$.
-The \emph{blossoming degree} of a vertex $v$, denoted $\delta_m'(v)$, is the number of stems adjacent to $v$.
-Note that the degree of a vertex is equal to the sum of its interior and blossoming degree.
+Note that the degree of a vertex is equal to the sum of its interior degree and the number of stems adjacent to $v$.

-A blossoming map is \emph{bicolorable} if any cycle in the graph of corners (induced by the operations $\vec{\sigma}_m$ and $\vec{\theta}_m$) crosses an even number of halfedges (edges or stems).
-Note in particular that a bicolorable blossoming map is Eulerian, but again, unless the underlying surface is a sphere, the converse is not necessarily true.
-Note also that each face of a bicolorable blossoming map has an even number of stems.

 In this paper, stems are oriented.
 Outgoing stems are called \emph{buds}, while ingoing stems are called \emph{leaves}.
-We denote $\vec{\mathbf{C}}^b_m$ (resp. $\vec{\mathbf{C}}^l_m$) the set of oriented corners of $m$ that are followed by a bud (resp. by a leaf).
+We denote $\vec{\mathbf{C}}^{\uparrow}_m$ (resp. $\vec{\mathbf{C}}^{\downarrow}_m$) the set of oriented corners of $m$ that are followed by a bud (resp. by a leaf).
 From this point on, we require that a blossoming map has as many buds as leaves.
 However, sometimes we will let a blossoming map to have different number of buds then leaves and in this situation we will call it \emph{unbalanced blossoming map}.

 The \emph{corner labeling} of a unicellular blossoming map $m$ is the unique function $\lambda_m:{\mathbf{C}}_m\to \mathbb{Z}$ that satisfies the following properties:

 Note that the uniqueness of the previous definition comes from the fact that it can be computed by a tour of the unique face starting from the root.